• Skip to primary navigation

 Fermented foods such as sauerkraut and kimchi are not cooked at all, they sit and ferment in natural juices.

 In pickle preparation, it's necessary to acidify the food.
-You can acidify the food a number of ways, including the addition of vinegar (quick pickling) or a curing process (fermentation).
+You can acidify the food in several ways, including the addition of vinegar (quick pickling) or a curing process (fermentation).

 Generally, when people refer to pickling, they mean you made it with vinegar.